HamedHojatian/CF-mMIMO-HBF/README.md

 2. numpy 1.19.2

 ## Copyright
 Feel free to use this code as a starting point for your own research project.
-If you do, we kindly ask that you cite the following paper: "Decentralized Beamforming for Cell-Free Massive MIMO with Unsupervised Learning](<https://128.84.4.60/abs/2106.16194>)".
+If you do, we kindly ask that you cite the following paper: "[Decentralized Beamforming for Cell-Free Massive MIMO with Unsupervised Learning](<https://128.84.4.60/abs/2106.16194>)".

 ```
 @misc{hojatian2021decentralized,